 Absolutely!
-Please check first with your midwife or obstetrician, but pregnant women in all trimesters enjoy the relaxation and physical relief of weightlessness found while floating.
-In the womb-like chamber of the float tank, mothers can feel an extra degree of closeness to their babies.
-We have heard rave reviews from pregnant women, and hope to provide this wonderful experience to more in the future.
-Stay tuned for our float babies program. 🙂
+Please check first with your midwife or obstetrician, but pregnant people in all trimesters enjoy the relaxation and physical relief of weightlessness found while floating.
+In the womb-like chamber of the float tank, parents can feel an extra degree of closeness to their babies.
+We have heard rave reviews about floating while pregnant.

 Our vision is for The Float Shoppe and The Float Shoppe Community Space and Yoga Collective to be comprehensive and well-rounded spaces offering an effective variety of alternative treatments and therapies.
-At the Float Shoppe, we offer yoga, massage therapy, acupuncture/Traditional Chinese Medicine, and counseling, in addition to floatation therapy.
-The Float Shoppe Community Space and Yoga Collective offers yoga, Qi Gong, workshops, and several spaces for use by holistic wellness professionals.
-Please contact us if you are a therapeutic yoga teacher, massage therapist, TCM practitioner, or other practitioner of the healing arts who is interested in joining us at either location.
+At the Float Shoppe, we offer both massage and floatation therapy.

 Yes!
 Floating with dyed hair is perfectly okay.
 Please wait a week after you dye your hair before floating to make sure that any extra color has had the chance to rinse out.
-There is a chance that recently-dyed hair may color the water in our float tanks.
+As long as you no longer see color coming out of your hair while you shower, you may float.
+Brightly colored hair, especially pink, seems to take much longer than a week to rinse out.
 If you are unsure, please just ask!
-We’ve encountered this a few times, and so far, we’ve been able to figure out an answer…even if it means rescheduling for a little bit later.

 Yoga teacher Celeste says, “I float fine with my locks in a bun, but afterward I made sure to give them a good rinse and wash with vinegar water and Dr.Bronners – sometimes twice.
 It takes a while for locks to dry so I would suggest people bring a beanie to wear or use the hairdryer on their roots before they leave so their head isn’t cold.
 Salt water is supposed to be good for locks, helping them become tighter – so that’s a plus!”
 Another floater advised not to bring a beanie since this could prevent over-dampness of your locks, advising: “wearing a beanie while your dreads are not completely dry will result in poor drying climate and stinky dreads.”
 Bottles of each vinegar water and Dr. Bronners soap are provided and can be found in the showers.